AgathEmmanuel/RentIt/README.md

 - [ ] Helm chart for the project for Day 1 operations
 - [ ] Operators for the project for Day 2 operations
 - [ ] Data platform for Rental, Wholesale and Retail data analytics
-- [ ] ML platform for Rental Dynamic pricing, Stocking and Recomendations
+- [ ] ML platform for Rental Dynamic pricing, Predictive pricing, Predictive Serarch, Customer Profiling, Stocking and Recomendations